mattmallencode/crm/README.md

 "Database" in this context refers to the set of records belong to a team, either its contacts or deals.

-User must be able to sort their team's contacts or deals by email, phone number, etc. The app must support both ascending and descending sorting and for improved user experience this should behave as a "toggle" feature i.e. click a column header once and it'll be sorted in ascending order, click that same column header again and the order will be flipped.
+User must be able to sort their team's contacts or deals by email, phone number, etc. The app must support both ascending and descending sorting and be able to switch between orders using toggle buttons.

 #### Activity Logging and Viewing